aws-samples/amazon-q-teams-gateway/README.md

 - Process up to 5 attached files for document question answering, summaries, etc.
 - Reset and start new conversation in DM channel by using `/new_conversation`.

-This sample Amazon Q Teams application is provided as open source — use it as a starting point for your own solution, and help us make it better by contributing back fixes and features via GitHub pull requests.
+This sample Amazon Q business expert Teams application is provided as open source — use it as a starting point for your own solution, and help us make it better by contributing back fixes and features via GitHub pull requests.
 Explore the code, choose Watch to be notified of new releases, and check back for the latest  updates.

 ![Teams Demo](./images/thread-demo.png)